 The ingredients are then mixed and pounded with a pestle and mortar.
 There are several different variations of Som Tam, but the way it’s made remains the same.
 Some of the styles have rice paddy crab, fish paste, and other ingredients.

-Som Tam Thai is our favorite!
-This healthy salad goes great with grilled chicken and sticky rice, or anything for that matter.
+Som Tam Thai is my favorite!
+This healthy salad goes great with grilled chicken and sticky rice, or any Thai meal for that matter.

 2. Khao Man Gai (Steamed Chicken on Rice)